YaserMarey/tf_exp/README.md

 #### Performance
     - Test accuracy achieved on the Never seen test set is 99.070% for MNIST
     - Test accuracy achieved on the Never seen test set is 89.95% for Fashion_MNIST

+### Experiment # 3
+Callback function allows us to stop the training when for example performance reaches a desired value or a specific number of epochs.